Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Benchmark Design

-The second set of benchmarks simulates the actual business requirements of a telecommunication company in the 5G E2E network, denoted as APP.
-In APP, the distribution of each item is also randomly chosen in the set of uniform, truncated normal, fatigue-life, bimodal and gamma distribution, which is similar to the LAB case.
+The second set, denoted as APP, is designed to simulate the real-world business requirements of the 5G E2E network from a certain telecommunications company.
+In APP, the distributions of item are also randomly chosen in the set of uniform, truncated normal, fatigue-life, bimodal and gamma distribution.
 However, in the 5G E2E network, each data package transmission is restricted to a time window with a fixed size, indicating that packets must be transmitted successfully within a set interval.
-The difference between APP and LAB lies in the introduction of the retransmission mechanism \cite{nasrallah2018ultra}.
-This mechanism implies that each item in all classes has a probability of being retransmitted when a transmission failure occurs.
-In the APP, the first data package transmission attempt must be completed within $(0,10]$ ms with a success probability of 0.9.
-If the first attempt fails, a second attempt occurs with a delay of $(10,20]$ ms and a success probability of 0.9.
-Therefore, the delay of one transmission ranges from $(10,20]$ ms with a probability of $0.1\times 0.9 = 0.09$.
-The same applies to the third and fourth retransmissions.
-The transmission fails if an item requires transmitting data more than four times, which limits the maximum number of retransmissions.
-Consequently, the time delay for an item to transmit a data package belongs to the intervals $(0,10],(10,20],(20,30],(30,40]$ with probabilities of $0.9,0.09,0.009,0.001$, respectively.
-The distribution of items involved in the APP is presented in Figure \ref{fig:pdf_APP}.
-The cost generation formula for items is $c_{ij}=10/(\mu_{ij}+\sigma_{ij} )\times U(0.8,1.2)$.
-The purpose is to make the cost-effectiveness decrease as the delay decreases, thus simulating the marginal diminishing effect of cost-effectiveness in practical application.
+This distinctive feature is known as retransmission mechanism \cite{nasrallah2018ultra}.
+Retransmission mechanism implies that each item in all classes has a probability of being retransmitted when a transmission failure occurs.
+In APP, the first attempt to transmit a data package must be completed within $(0,10]$ ms with a success probability of 0.9.
+If the initial attempt fails, the second attempt occurs with a delay of $(10,20]$ ms and a success probability of 0.9.
+This pattern continues for the third and fourth retransmissions.
+Finally, the transmission is recognized as a failure if the attempt is more than four times.
+The time delay for an item to transmit a data package falls within the intervals $(0,10]$, $(10,20]$, $(20,30]$, $(30,40]$ with probabilities of $0.9, 0.09, 0.009, 0.001$, respectively.
+The distributions of items involved in APP are illustrated in Figure \ref{fig:pdf_APP}.
+The cost generation formula is defined as $c_{ij}=10/(\mu_{ij}+\sigma_{ij} )\times U(0.8,1.2)$.
+This formulation is designed to induce a decrease in cost-effectiveness as the time delay decreases, simulating the marginal diminishing effect of cost-effectiveness in practical scenarios.

-For each benchmark in the LAB and APP, we design small-scale and large-scale problems with different parameter settings, as shown in Table \ref{benchmark: ss} and \ref{benchmark: ls} respectively.
-The scale of benchmarks, i.e., $m$ and $N$, is set similar to \cite{mkaouar2020solving}.
-The sample sizes $L$ are set 30 for small-scale benchmarks and 500 for large-scale benchmarks.
-In Table \ref{benchmark: ss}, "\{11,14\}" of $T_{\max}^{LAB}$ means that $T_{\max}$ is set 11 or 14 as two different settings in the experiments of ss1.
+For instances in LAB and APP, we set the values of $m$ and $N$ similar to \cite{mkaouar2020solving}.
+Additionally, we categorize them into small-scale and large-scale instances.
+The sample size is set as 30 for small-scale instances and 500 for large-scale instances.
+The settings of all instances are shown in Table \ref{benchmark setting}. ``{11,14}'' of $T_{\max}^{LAB}$ means that $T_{\max}$ of LAB is set 11 or 14 as two different intensity of chance constraints.